0xsequence/sequence.js/extras/anypay-sdk/README.md

 # @anypay/sdk

-Anypay SDK for sending any token from any chain.
+> Anypay SDK for sending any token from any chain.

+⚠️ This is a work in progress!

 ## Installation